-This year, the Rhode Island Water Resources Board completed a study to assess the potential risk of losing critical water sources of the state's major water suppliers to identify potential supplemental emergency water sources to meet emergency demands.
+In 2008 the Rhode Island Water Resources Board completed a study to assess the potential risk of losing critical water sources of the State's major water suppliers to identify potential supplemental emergency water sources to

+We continue to believe that the Big River Reservoir project is vital to the future of our State's water resources to fulfill our future economic and domestic concerns. meet emergency demands.
 The assessment indicated it did not consider development of new surface water sources as part of the supplemental supply portion of the study.
 Loss of the Providence Water Supply Board Scituate Reservoir source was indicated to present the largest impact on our customers.
 The assessment conclusions rely on existing local supplemental sources to provide minimum levels of service during a loss of a critical supply source.
-Many of which will require additional infrastructure or development of alternate facilities to be effective.
+Many of which will require considerable infrastructure improvements or development of alternate facilities to be effective.